This website requires JavaScript.

 Your company’s customer effort score indicates how much work your customers have to put in to get a resolution to their support inquiry.

-Much like CSAT, customer effort is measured by sending a survey after a conversation has finished.
+Much like customer satisfaction, customer effort is measured by sending a survey after a conversation has finished.

-Just like everything else with your product, support should come effortlessly.
-A customer should not have to feel like they’re pulling teeth to get their problems resolved.
-If they do, it probably indicates a larger issue with your product, tooling, or the way you do support.
+Customers should not have to feel like they’re pulling teeth to get their problems resolved.
+If they do, it probably indicates a larger issue with your product, tooling, or the way you support them.

 You can use your indicators of high or low effort as a means to predict customer behavior, loyalty, and churn.
 Start by segmenting your customer base or questions to see which parts of your product or user experience are consistently ranked as high effort.